CAS ATE: Applied Technology in Energy

 Dr. Christian Prehal & Prof. Dr. Vanessa Wood

-This course module will take a deeper look at the most important technologies for electrical energy storage in industry, with an emphasis on batteries.
-Participants will be introduced to the energy storage technologies in use in industry as well as technology– and market–driven opportunities for change and new applications.
-The design, manufacture, operation, and usage scenarios of lithium ion batteries will be explained in detail.
-Future improvements in battery energy storage will be explored in terms of both likely progress and critical barriers.
+Participants are introduced to the energy storage technologies in use in industry as well as technology- and market-driven opportunities for change and new applications.
+The design, manufacture, operation, and usage scenarios of lithium-ion batteries are explained in detail.
+Future improvements in battery energy storage is explored in terms of both likely progress and critical barriers.

 Prof. Dr. Christian Franck & Prof. Dr. Gabriela Hug